A long time ago. The Brigantes.

 1880 Bentley’s becomes a limited company.
 Charlesworths on board.
 Waterloo and Woodlesford Colliery Company Ltd. is liquidated.
 Nibble and Clink pit closes.

 1883 Plan to connect Rothwell by rail through Woodlesford with Hull and Barnsley line at Drax.
-There would have been a station near the quarry and a connection with the Midand to the south of Woodlesford.
+There would have been a station near the quarry off Aberford Road and a connection with the Midland to the south of Woodlesford.

 1891 E.W.Y.U. opens into Rothwell from GNR at Lofthouse.